gcc-mirror/gcc/gcc/ada/doc/gnat_rm/compatibility_and_porting_guide.rst

 The implementation can choose any elaboration order consistent with the unit dependency relationship.
-This freedom means that some orders can result in Program_Error being raised due to an 'Access Before Elaboration': an attempt to invoke a subprogram its body has been elaborated, or to instantiate a generic before the generic body has been elaborated.
+This freedom means that some orders can result in Program_Error being raised due to an 'Access Before Elaboration': an attempt to invoke a subprogram before its body has been elaborated, or to instantiate a generic before the generic body has been elaborated.
 By default GNAT attempts to choose a safe order (one that will not encounter access before elaboration problems) by implicitly inserting `Elaborate` or `Elaborate_All` pragmas where